alebermudez-MGP/sops-bds/02-contract-request.md

 ## Step 10 — Add Notes to the Opportunity

-After sending the contract, add a note with the following information:
+After sending the contract, add a note with the following:

 ```
 Contract sent